-3 Plug the USB cable into a USB charging port.
+2 Plug the other end of the cable into a USB charging port.
 The watch displays the current battery charge level.

 Solar Charging

 NOTE: This feature is not available on all models.

 The solar charging capability of the watch allows you to charge your watch while you use it.